 Short-term Care: ER Visits

-This is the number of emergency room visits per thousand days of short-term care.
+Measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-Percentage of Resident
+In Transitional Sub-Acute Unit, 72.22% Percentage of Resident

 This indicates the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
 Higher levels of autonomy with ADL's typically correlates with better rehabilitation.

 - Overall Rating has a grade of B

 - Nurse Rating has a grade of B